Southern 50 | 16th February 2019

 We don't believe that a GPS will make a lot of difference to a good team, they may help a hopelessly lost team, but you've still got to be able to transfer the GPS data to the map to find out which way you need to go!

-At least one mobile phone which must be fully charged at the start of the event and must be switched on throughout the event.
+“two mobile phones which must be fully charged at the start of the event and must be switched on throughout the event.
 The mobile phone number must be given to the member of staff at registration.

 The carrying of mobile phones as it helps us to call you if you are overdue at a checkpoint and find you if you are lost or in need of help.